 More on the Way

-The hockey world will be eagerly watching as Ovechkin sets his sights on goal 700 in the coming days.
-After that, only seven men will stand in the way as Ovechkin attempts to reach the top of the all-time goals list.
-While many have predicted that Ovechkin would start to show signs of a decline by now, he appears to be doing the opposite.
+The hockey world will be eagerly watching as Ovechkin sets his sights on the seven men that stand in the way as he attempts to reach the top of the all-time goals list.
+While many have predicted that he would start to show signs of a decline by now, he appears to be doing the opposite.